-If you are using any major operating system you are indirectly interacting to shell.
-If you are running Ubuntu, Linux Mint or any other Linux distribution, you are interacting to shell every time you use terminal.
-In this article I will discuss about linux shells and shell scripting so before understanding shell scripting we have to get familiar with following terminologies –
+If we are using any major operating system, we are indirectly interacting with the shell.
+While running Ubuntu, Linux Mint, or any other Linux distribution, we are interacting with the shell by using the terminal.
+In this article we will discuss Linux shells and shell scripting so before understanding shell scripting we have to get familiar with the following terminologies:

 - File management